 It started as a glancing thought.
-An impromptu think-tank on how to bring a close-knit Pound Ridge Community out to play together in responsible yet creative ways.
-Today we live in an unrelenting global pandemic.
+An impromptu think-tank on how to bring a close-knit Pound Ridge Community out to play together in a responsible yet creative way during a global pandemic.
 Safety a primary keyword.
 As responsible community leaders, the challenge to deliver with originality is more tested than ever.

 A deeper dive with the FoPR Board left us with a plan.
 Based upon certain criteria the golf event concept had life and could potentially live up to expectations, but there was another big hurdle.
 What about the location?
 The event would still need a golf course.